idiap/bob/src/doc/TorchInstallation.rst

   Please note we make use of the C++ API (a.k.a.
 ImageMagick++).
 * `HDF5`_: HDF5 is the format of choice for binary representation of data or configuration items in Torch.
-We currently compile against version 1.8.6, and version 1.8.4 might not work.
+We currently compile against version 1.8.6, Version 1.8.4 (and before) might not work.
 * `MatIO`_: is used for reading and writing Matlab compatible (.mat) files.
   Our nightly builds compile against version 1.34, but version 1.33 is known to work.
 Other versions should also work.
 Please note this dependence is *optional*.

+.. _basic-build:

 Building and debugging
 ======================